Polyient Games hosts $100,000 esports tournaments for NFT games

 Polyient, the parent company of Polyient Games, has invested heavily in non-fungible tokens (NFTs), which use blockchain, a secure and transparent digital ledger, to verify one-of-a-kind items.
 NFTs can verify the authenticity and rarity of digital collectibles and in-game items.
 Polyient will draw attention to both mainstream esports games and blockchain games.

-Craig Russo, Polyient Games cofounder, said in an interview with GamesBeat that the decentralized tournament series with Community Gaming is a step towards bringing mainstream adoption to this new part of the game industry.
+Polyient founder Craig Russo said in an interview with GamesBeat that the decentralized tournament series with Community Gaming is a step toward bringing mainstream adoption blockchain and cryptocurrency.

 “We saw an opportunity to build an inroad with mainstream gaming via esports through a collaboration with Community Gaming,” said Russo.
 “We see this as a massive opportunity to begin to educate these esports gamers on this next-generation technology.”

-The blockchain games track will focus on the indie game arena, featuring some of the most highly played blockchain-enabled games such as Axie Infinity and Skyweaver.
+The blockchain games track will focus on the indie game arena, featuring blockchain-enabled games such as Axie Infinity and Skyweaver.
 This track will have significant ties with the Polyient Games ecosystem, the blockchain gaming and NFT platform that features decentralized finance (DeFi) applications, including a dedicated decentralized exchange for in-game currencies.

-“You can take that token and convert it into another in-game currency, you can convert it into Etherium, or you can actually take it and go and buy NFT’s with it via our marketplace system,” Russo said.
+“You can take that token and convert it into another in-game currency, you can convert it into Etherium, or you can actually take it and go and buy NFTs with it via our marketplace system,” Russo said.
 “We have a mainstream game track with Valorant and other titles, and we have a blockchain game track where there’s an early competitive ecosystem forming.”

 To kick off the partnership, Polyient Games and Community Gaming will be hosting the Valorant Gauntlet Series, a $20,000 three-part Valorant tournament series.
-The first installment will begin on April 3, with a $5000 open tournament.
+The first installment will begin April 3, with a $5,000 open tournament.
 The concluding tournament features a $10,000 prize and will consist of the highest performing teams from the first two events.
-Prize payouts for the entire series will be in both U.S. dollars and the Polyient Games Unity Token (PGU), the reward redemption currency for the Polyient Games ecosystem.
+Payouts for the entire series will be in both U.S. dollars and the Polyient Games Unity Token (PGU), the reward redemption currency for the Polyient Games ecosystem.

 “We’re going to be doing a special NFT reward for the winners of the tournament,” Russo said.
 “This is going to be like artwork, and it’s going to be the collectible item.”